jeremyroman/www.jeremyroman.com/_posts/2012-12-11-building-a-brainfuck-compiler-with-llvm.md

 First, a brief overview of Brainfuck is in order.
 Brainfuck is a ridiculously minimal programming language, which is nonetheless Turing-complete.
-In Brainfuck, there 8 instructions, each one character long.
+In Brainfuck, there are 8 instructions, each one character long.
 All other characters in the program source are ignored.
 The program has a data array consisting of 30,000 cells (typically one byte wide) and a pointer into this array.
 Initially, all cells are zero and the pointer points to the first element of the array.
 The instructions are:

 Symbol | Effect
 ------ | ---------------------------